Nurture Your Family

 Youth Group

 Our hope is that youth become involved in the practices of our faith community, from worship to social justice.
-In addition to joining with the congregation, youth from grades 5-12 also meet together the first Sunday of the month for a time of learning, action, and community building.
-Our primary focus in youth group is ‘ecotheology’ – we ask big questions like how we can better care for God’s gift of creation and the environment in our own lives and as a wider church community.
+In addition to joining with the congregation, youth from grades 6-12 also meet together one Sunday oeach month for a time of learning, justice action, and community building.

 Meet the Teachers!

-Charlie is our Program Assistant on Sunday mornings.
-Charlie is in his final year at Dalhousie and also works in the after school care program at Armbrae Academy.
-Charlie will be with our kids each Sunday, supporting our volunteers (like the phenomenal Erick Lee).
-Each Sunday, Charlie will be in the Narthex or back of the Sanctuary before worship – please do not hesitate to say hello or share any needs your child might have on a particular Sunday.
+Diana will be with our children each Sunday, supporting our volunteers and ensuring that there a consistent presence even as program leaders rotate during the month.
+Diana is in her final year of study at MSVU and will be pursing her B.Ed.
+She has extensive experience as a summer camp leader and has grown-up here at FBCH.
+Each Sunday, Diana will be in the Narthex or back of the Sanctuary before worship – please do not hesitate to say hello or share any needs your child might have on a particular Sunday.

 Erick has been an active member of FBCH for over 20 years.
-Throughout this time, he has been deeply involved in Christian Education, teaching church school classes, sharing Godly Play stories, leading youth groups, and serving on the Board of Christian Education.
+Throughout this time, he has been deeply involved in Christian formation, teaching church school classes, sharing Godly Play stories, and leading youth groups.
 Erick applies his extensive training and experience as a public school teacher to his work at FBCH.

 Professionally, Erick is a mathematics teacher at Citadel High School.
 He holds a master’s degree in Education (Curriculum Studies) from Acadia University and a master’s degree in Mathematics from the University of Waterloo.
 In addition, he currently serves as the president of the Nova Scotia Mathematics Teachers Association.